inno-asiimwe/women-in-tech-2.0-python-challenges/README.md

 The challenges will introduce a concept or two, after solving the challenge it is advisable that you explore the concept deeper for a better understanding.

-For most of the challenges minimum tests are written for you, ensure that you code makes all tests pass and feel free to add more tests.
+For most of the challenges minimum tests are written for you, ensure that your code makes all tests pass and feel free to add more tests.

-Make sure your code is clean and readable code.
+Make sure your code is clean and readable.

 ### Moving forward
 Continue learning and growing. ```Happy coding!!```